 Psycho-dynamic, Attachment and Systemic theories form much of the backdrop to my approach.

-In a nutshell, this means that there are many factors which influence who we become; starting with the interplay between the characteristics we are born with and our early life experience (particularly our close relationships).
+In a nutshell, I believe there are many factors which influence who we become; starting with the interplay between the characteristics we are born with and our early life experience of close relationships within the broader context of culture and religion.
 This has a continuing, though not always conscious, influence on our everyday lives and affects the way we relate to others, and our ability to form lasting and positive relationships.

-The choices of those we wish to be close to are influenced by our experiences and our hopes.
-Those closest to us will have a continuing influence on us.
-When our choices have been good we flourish.
-When they are not so good they can confirm our worst fears reinforcing destructive patterns of relating.
-I am very interested in helping people think about their relationships with an aim to help you break out of old destructive patterns and identifying more constructive ways being with each other.
+We are often drawn to people who are familiar and/ or compensate for aspects in ourselves.
+Those closest to us will have a continuing influence.
+When our choices have been good we flourish or they can confirm our worst fears reinforcing destructive patterns of relating.
+I am very interested in helping people think about their relationships with an aim to help you break out of old destructive patterns.

 Areas of speciality: